Registration is open! Join us for the next live-stream Mendelian Randomization Boot Camp on August 11-12, 2022.

 Scholarships are available for the Mendelian Randomization Boot Camp.

-COVID-19 Update: The Mendelian Randomization Boot Camp will no longer take place in person due to the COVID-19 pandemic.
-The Boot Camp will instead be a live-stream, remote training that takes place over live, online video on July 29-30, 2021 from 10am EDT - ~5:30pm EDT.
+The Mendelian Randomization Boot Camp will no longer take place in person due to the COVID-19 pandemic.
+The Boot Camp will instead be a live-stream, remote training that takes place over live, online video on August 11-12, 2022 from 10am EDT - ~5:30pm EDT.
 Please note this training is not a self-paced, pre-recorded online training.

 "The Boot Camp provided a great introduction to Mendelian Randomization, the methods, applicability and limitations." - Faculty member at Cornell University, 2020 (virtual)